moosch/node-express-starter/README.md

 # Node Express Starter

-This is a simple but complete boilerplate for a NodeJS REST API app using ExpressJS, validation with [Joi](https://joi.dev/), caching with [Redis](https://redis.io/), and database connection with [PostgreSQL](https://www.postgresql.org/).
+This is a simple but complete boilerplate for a NodeJS REST API app using ExpressJS, validation with [Joi](https://joi.dev/), caching with [Redis](https://redis.io/), and backed by a [PostgreSQL](https://www.postgresql.org/) database.

+## Get started

+You will need to have Docker and NodeJS installed.
+Run `docker-compose up -d`.
+This will start Postgres, Redis and the Node app.

+You will need to run the script to create the database and required tables.
+Run `yarn createdb`.

+Then open up your favourite endpoint testing tool like Postman or Insomnia, and start hitting [http://localhost:3000](http://localhost:3000).

+## Application structure

 There is clear separation between app layers to make code navigation a breeze.

-## Application structure

 Router -> Controller -> Service -> Persistence.